 You must be Logged in to update hint/solution

-Q. The AUTO_INCREMENT column attribute is best used with . . . . . . . .
+Q. The recovery of data changes made since a given point in time is called . . . . . . . .

 Discusssion